ZaneSchneider/trade-flows-bigquery-dbt/README.md

 | `mart_trade_by_product` | product × year |

-Data quality is enforced with dbt tests — `not_null`, `relationships`, `accepted_range`, and `unique_combination_of_columns` on each model's grain.
+Data quality is enforced with dbt tests — `not_null`, `relationships`, `accepted_range`, and `unique_combination_of_columns` on each model's declared grain.
-Messy real-world issues are resolved in-model: reversing UTF-8 mojibake in country names, and handling country codes reused across border changes (Belgium/Luxembourg, West Germany, Sudan/South Sudan).
+Messy real-world issues are resolved in-model: reversing UTF-8 mojibake in country names, and keying the trade fact on BACI's numeric `country_code` (the dimension's true unique key) rather than `iso3`, which is non-unique because historical entities share an ISO3 with their modern successor — Belgium-Luxembourg with Belgium (`BEL`), the former Federal Republic of Germany with Germany (`DEU`), and the pre-2011 and current Republic of Sudan (both `SDN`, both even labelled "Sudan").
+ISO3 is carried as a descriptive attribute and resolved through `dim_country`, so the fact's grain stays honest and joins can't fan out.

 ## Dashboards